cdmerchant13/evaporate/README.md

 Open `worker/wrangler.toml` and configure it for production:

 1.  **Uncomment** the `database_id` line.
-2. Paste the `database_id` you copied from the previous step.
+2. Set the `database_id` to use an environment variable, `D1_DATABASE_ID`.
+This variable will hold the actual ID of your D1 database.

 It should look like this: